rasulkireev/gpw/content/blog/2019-in-review.md

 date: 2019-12-30
 published: true
 slug: /2019-in-review
-icon: ./icons/book.svg
+icon: ./icons/2019_year.svg
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: BFBAmGePnpU
-tags: [2019, journal, review]
+keywords: [2019, journal, review]
-category: "Personal"
+category: Personal
-description: "This is my attempt to review everything that I made happen, and that happened to me in 2019.
+description: This is my attempt to review everything that I made happen, and that happened to me in 2019.
 It is crucial to remind yourself of the things you regularly did.
-Writing this post was very gratifying."
+Writing this post was very gratifying.
 ---

 I have seen a few "2019 Year in Review" posts on Twitter and that it would be cool to write one too.